hjalves/playlists/README.md

 ## RESTful API

 The API is loosely based on RESTful concepts.
-Both requests and responses should be serialized in JSON.
-Some error responses (with status code ≠ 2xx) may be sent formatted as HTML.
+Both requests and responses should be serialized and expected in JSON format.
+Some error responses (with status code ≠ 2xx) may be sent as HTML.
 All URI end in slash `/`.

 There are Postman collections available at [apitests/collections/](apitests/collections/).